viam-labs/speech/README.md

 ### get_commands(*integer*)

 The *get_commands()* command takes an integer representing the number of commands to return, and returns that number of commands as a list of strings from the FIFO command buffer, removing them from that buffer at the time of return.
-Commands would exist in the buffer if *listen* is configured and the robot has heard any commands (triggered by *listen_trigger_command*)
+Commands would exist in the buffer if *listen* is configured and the robot has heard any commands (triggered by *listen_trigger_command*).
+This enables voice-activated programmatic control of the robot.

 ## Configuration